Statistical Complexity of Heterogeneous Geometric Networks: Discussion

-The evidence that random geometric graphs have non-zero HC in the thermodynamic limit gives an interesting insight into the geometrical nature of HC.
+The evidence that random geometric graphs have non-zero NHC in the thermodynamic limit gives an interesting insight into the geometrical nature of NHC.
 It tentatively points towards a definitive notion of statistical complexity of networks.
-Essentially, if we take seriously the established notion of networks as embedded in a latent geometrical space \cite{SmithA2019}, then we can start to conceptualise measures of statistical complexity of networks such as HC as attempting to measure the irregularity of the distribution of points over that space.
+Essentially, if we take seriously the established notion of networks as embedded in a latent geometrical space \cite{Krioukov2010, SmithA2019}, then we can start to conceptualise measures of statistical complexity of networks such as NHC as attempting to measure the irregularity of the distribution of points over that space.

+It is worth noting that in all of the NHC values we computed, we rarely find anything above 0.1.
+This means, we expect 0.1 is a very high value of NHC for a network.
+Here, we recall that a normalisation does not require values to be in any particular range, just that the values are comparable for the same phenomena, for example model with all other parameters fixed, with changes to the targeted normalisation parameter.
+Further, while we provide an upper bound of 2 to demonstrate there is no possible case of the measure exploding to infinity, we do not believe this is a tight upper bound.
+From our experience, it is likely a tight upper bound is even below 1.

-In the future, we intend to thoroughly explore the application of normalised HC for analysis of brain networks, across scales, across different types of networks, and eventually, across species.
-We will also explore applications to protein-protein interaction networks utilising the vast dataset available through SNAP \cite{snapnets} in order to begin to answer questions regarding the relationship between HC of protein-protein interaction networks and evolutionary parameters.
+In the future, we intend to thoroughly explore the application of NHC for analysis of brain networks, across scales, across different types of networks, and eventually, across species.
+We will also explore applications to protein-protein interaction networks utilising the vast datasets available through the STRING database in order to begin to answer questions regarding the relationship between NHC of protein-protein interactions and evolutionary parameters.
 Applications to social networks hold obvious appeal given the consistently high complexity we noticed in the twitch social networks.
+There is also serious scope for extension and improvement of NHC.
+For example, we could consider generalising the measure to considering neighbourhoods of neighbourhoods, up to an arbitrary depth.
 Generally speaking, our understanding of statistical complexity of networks in different fields is limited by a lack of parsimonious measurements for its quantification.
 The tools offered here can therefore help researchers to begin to answer fundamental questions regarding the existence and extent of statistical complexity of real-world networks, especially in light of the larger and higher quality datasets becoming evermore available.